Tensor category equivariant KK-theory: Tensor category action: from module category to C*-algebra

 \begin{lem} Let $(A,\alpha,\fu)$ be a $\sC$-C*-algebra.
 If the underlying Hilbert $A$-modules $\alpha_\pi$ are all isomorphic to $A$, especially if \begin{enumerate} \item[(i)] $(A,\alpha,\fu)=(B \otimes \cK,\beta \otimes \cK , \fv \otimes 1)$ for some $\sigma$-unital $\sC$-C*-algebra $(B,\beta,\fv)$, or \item[(ii)] $(A, \alpha, \fu )=(B \otimes \cO_\infty , \beta \otimes \cO_\infty , \fv \otimes 1)$ for some unital $\sC$-C*-algebra $(B,\beta,\fv)$ and $[\alpha_\pi]=0 \in \K_0(A)$ for all $\pi \in \Obj \sC$, \end{enumerate} then $(A,\alpha,\fu)$ is $\sC$-equivariantly isomorphic to an endomorphism $\sC$-C*-algebra. \end{lem} \begin{proof} Let us fix unitaries $v_\pi \colon \alpha_\pi \to A$.
 Then $(A, \alpha, \fu)_v$ as in \cref{ex:cocycle.twist} is an endomorphism $\sC$-C*-algebra that is $\sC$-equivariantly isomorphic to $(A,\alpha,\fu)$.

 Let us observe that (i) and (ii) are sufficient for $\alpha_\pi \cong A$.
-For (i), it follows from fullness of $\beta_\pi$ proved in \cref{lem:dual.bomodule} (1).
-For (ii), the isomorphism $\alpha_\pi \cong A$ is given by a Murray--von Neumann equivalence of $p$ and $1_A$. \end{proof}
+For (i), it follows from the fullness of $\beta_\pi$ proved in \cref{lem:dual.bimodule} (1).
+For (ii), the isomorphism $\alpha_\pi \cong A$ is given by a Murray--von Neumann equivalence of the support projection $p$ of $\alpha_\pi$ in \cref{lem:dual.bimodule} (4) and $1_A$. \end{proof}